-Felt’s collection of IA triathlon bikes has been overhauled for 2021 with several different builds and color schemes.
+Felt’s collection of IA triathlon bikes offers several different build options and color schemes.
 For athletes who obsess about the performance details but won’t compromise on aesthetics, the IA collection is the winning choice.

 Winner of six consecutive Kona World Championships in the women’s pro division, the IA features a finely tuned balance of cutting-edge aerodynamics, superb handling, and stellar ride quality.

 The Felt IA collection delivers dialed specification and impressive adjustability for varied riding positions.
 It’s a 30-year culmination of iterative research and development, and it’s touted as the most aerodynamic bike in the world.

 One of the many beautiful aspects of the IA collection is that it comes with multiple options, starting with the IA Advanced 105 rim brake model to the IA FRD Ultimate Dura-Ace Di2 model.
 The IA FRD Ultimate weighs in under 20 lbs.

 While IA FRD Ultimate is a steep climb to the $16k range, the base model in the Felt IA collection starts at $2,999